xini/silverstripe-fluent-rtl-support/readme.md

 ## Overview

-Adds RTL support to CMS fields of sites that use [fluent](https://packagist.org/packages/tractorcow/silverstripe-fluent).
+Adds [right-to-left writing](https://en.wikipedia.org/wiki/Right-to-left) support to CMS fields of sites that use [fluent](https://packagist.org/packages/tractorcow/silverstripe-fluent).

 This is very early stages and only changes the direction of text fields.
 PRs welcome!